decentraland/old-documentation/_posts/documentation/building-scenes/2018-01-03-create-scene.md

 > in XML you do `albedo-color="#ffeeaa"` (kebab-case)
 > in JSX you do `albedoColor="#ffeeaa"` (camelCase)

-HTML and XHTML are case insensitive for attributes, that generate conflicts with the implementation of certain attributes like `albedoColor` because reading `albedocolor` sounds weird and having hardcoded keys with hyphens in the code was so dirty, we followed the React convention of having every property camel cased in code and hyphenated in the HTML/XML representation.
+HTML and XHTML are case insensitive for attributes, that generate conflicts with the implementation of certain attributes like `albedoColor` because reading `albedocolor` sounds weird, and having hardcoded keys with hyphens in the code was so dirty.
+We followed the React convention of having every property camel cased in code and hyphenated in the HTML/XML representation.
 Example:

 ```xml
 <scene>